stadibo/otm-harjoitustyo/habitRPG/documentation/architecture.md

 ## Data persistence

 The "DatabaseDao" classes in [habitrpg.dao](https://github.com/stadibo/otm-harjoitustyo/tree/master/habitRPG/src/main/java/habitrpg/dao) are responsible for saving data into a database file called _tracker.db_.
+The file will appear either in the same folder as the jar, at least on OSX, or in the home folder in a Linux environment.

 These classes follow the [Data Access Object](https://en.wikipedia.org/wiki/Data_access_object) design pattern and can be replaced with another implementation if needed.
 The "DatabaseDao"-classes have abstractions and are not used directly by the software logic.